aayushuppal/bhpq/README.md

     pip install bhpq

-bhpq is supported on Python 2.7, as well as Python 3.4 and above.
+bhpq is supported on Python 3.7

 ## Usage

     from bhpq import BinaryHeapPriorityQueue

     # The BinaryHeapPriorityQueue constructor takes two input params:

     # - prefer (required param)
     #    the preferred object is pushed to the top of the queue
     # the prefer input is a lambda function eg:
     # prefer=(lambda lhs, rhs: lhs if lhs.val >= rhs.val else rhs)

     # - size
-    #    The size of the queue, default value is 10
+    #    The initial size allocation of the queue, default value is 10

 ## Example